crossplane/crossplane/design/design-doc-composition-functions.md

-Assuming a 'pure' Composition consisting only of Functions with no P&T resources, this command would need only to iterate through the Composition's `functions` array, and for each Function:
+Assuming a 'pure' Composition consisting only of Functions with no P&T resources, this command would need only to iterate through the Composition's `pipeline`, and for each Function:

 1. Pull and start it.
 2. Form a `RunFunctionRequest` from the XR and any prior `RunFunctionResponse`.